Kevin Anderson (tennis): 2015: Top-10 debut

 Anderson made the final in Memphis, losing to Kei Nishikori, but he made early exits in Estoril and Madrid.
 He then at Queen's Club made the final before being defeated by Andy Murray in straight sets.
 He again reached the fourth round at Wimbledon, where he led eventual champion Novak Djokovic two sets to love, taking both sets through tiebreakers.
 However, he was unable to sustain his form for the next three sets and eventually lost the match in five sets.
 Anderson became the champion of the ATP 250 in Winston-Salem, earning his third career singles title.

-Anderson's big moment came in the US Open, where he defeated Andy Murray, advancing to his first quarterfinals in a Grand Slam after seven attempts.
-He won the first two sets, then lost the third set via tiebreaker, but after a fourth set, Anderson pulled away, winning the tiebreaker 7–0 and captured the victory.
+At the US Open, Anderson defeated Andy Murray, advancing to his first quarterfinals in a Grand Slam after seven attempts.
+Anderson won the first two sets, then lost the third set via tiebreaker, but after a fourth set, Anderson pulled away, winning the tiebreaker 7–0 and captured the victory.
 He would next face Stan Wawrinka, whom he had beaten the last four times they played, including once that year.
 This was their eighth match overall, but the first at Grand Slam level.
 Wawrinka levelled the head-to-head at 4–4, beating Anderson in straight sets, including a bagel in the third.

 Following the US Open, Anderson traveled to Asia for the Japan Open, where he lost in the round of 32 to Gilles Müller.
 Despite this loss, he reached a career-high ranking of No. 10 on 12 October, the first South African tennis player in the top 10 in 18 years.
 He then traveled to Shanghai for the Shanghai Masters (tennis), where he was defeated in the quarterfinals by Jo-Wilfried Tsonga.
 This was followed by the Vienna Open, where he lost to Steve Johnson in the quarterfinals.
 Traveling to Basel next, he was defeated by yet another American in Donald Young in the Round of 16.
 He reached the third round in the 2015 BNP Paribas Masters, but failed to capitalise on a match point against Rafael Nadal.